nautobot/nautobot/nautobot/docs/installation/centos.md

-# CentOS
+# CentOS/RHEL

-This installation guide assumes that you are running CentOS version 8.2 on your system.
+This installation guide assumes that you are running CentOS or RHEL version 8.2+ on your system.

 ## Install System Packages